pykale/pykale/docs/source/yaml.md

 # Configuration using YAML

+## Why YAML?

 PyKale has been designed such that users can configure machine learning models without writing any new Python code.
 This is achieved using a human and machine readable language called [YAML](https://en.wikipedia.org/wiki/YAML), combined with well thought out default configuration values stored using the [YACS](https://github.com/rbgirshick/yacs) Python module.
 This also enables more advanced users to establish their own default and add new configuration parameters with minimal coding.
+By separating code and configuration, this approach will lead to better [Reproducibility](https://en.wikipedia.org/wiki/Reproducibility).

+## A simple example YAML file

-This simple example of a YAML file is used by the [digits tutorial notebook](https://github.com/pykale/pykale/blob/main/examples/digits_dann_lightn/tutorial.ipynb):
+The following example is a simple [YAML file `tutorial.yaml`](https://github.com/pykale/pykale/blob/main/examples/digits_dann_lightn/configs/tutorial.yaml) used by the [digits tutorial notebook](https://github.com/pykale/pykale/blob/main/examples/digits_dann_lightn/tutorial.ipynb):

 ```{YAML}
 DAN: